mobingi/alm/docs/markdown/alm-template/doc-alm-templates-reference.md

     In usual case, ALM creates the classic (standard) load balancer.

-    On AWS specifically, you can also create the _application load balancer_ and a _networking load balancer_.
+    On AWS specifically, you can also create the _application_ load balancer and a _networking_ load balancer.
 For more on these two AWS load balancer types, please refer to [this guide](https://aws.amazon.com/elasticloadbalancing).

     _Required:_ No